Lines in Every Direction with No ee-Random Points: Abstract

 \section{Abstract}

-By effectivizing a Kakeya set construction, we prove the existence of lines in all directions that do not contain any double exponential time random points.
+We prove that in every direction in the Euclidean plane, there exists a line containing no double exponential time random (ee-random) points.
 This means each point on these lines has an algorithmically predictable location, to the extent that a gambler in an environment with fair payouts can, using double exponential time computing resources, amass unbounded capital placing bets on increasingly precise estimates of the point's location.
-Our result resolves an open question published by Lutz and Lutz (2015).
+Our proof relies on effectivizing the construction of the lineal extension of a Kakeya set.
+This resolves an open question of Lutz and Lutz (2015).